spraakbanken/swell-project/Normalization_guidelines.md

 ## Why are different normalisations possible?

 Normalisation is not an unambiguous concept, and there will typically be multiple possible normalisations of a learner text, just as there are several correct translations of a sentence.
 (Our tool currently only allows for a single target hypothesis, so there is no way of encoding multiple hypotheses.)
-In general, there are two reasons for why multiple normalisations are possible:
+In general, there are two reasons for why different normalisations are possible:

-1. There are different target hypotheses
+1. Different target hypotheses are possible

    Jag trivs mycket bor med dem   &nbsp; &larr; Original